Biswa96/wslbridge2/FAQ.md

 ## Terms used:

 Some familiarity with the working principle of ssh and telnet will be useful.
-See this beautiful scheme on [how sshd works] in Unix & Linux Stack Exchange.
+See this beautiful scheme on [how SSH works][1] in Unix & Linux Stack Exchange.
 Please be familiar with these following terms used in this project.

 * frontend - wslbridge2.exe Windows executable PE binary.